 - Some chips migrate: Some microchips have been known to migrate from the area between the shoulder blades.
 The instructions for scanning emphasize the need to scan the dog’s entire body, including the limbs.

 - It requires a universal scanner: A microchipped pet can be easily identified if found by a shelter or veterinary office in possession of a universal scanner.
 However, some shelters and veterinary offices do not have these or any scanners, especially in rural areas.

 No method of identification is perfect.
-Responsible pet ownership includes keeping current on your identification tags (including cats), keep your dog leashed, and refrain from letting your dog or cat free roam.
+Responsible pet ownership includes keeping current on your identification tags, keep your dog leashed, and refrain from letting your pet freely roam.
 As a backup plan, consider microchipping as reinforcement.
 If your pet does become lost, more identification can increase the odds of finding your beloved companion.

 Your microchipping company should register your dog, but as an extra step, you should enter your dog's unique identifier number in the free pet registry.

 Always keep your contact information updated with the microchip registration company.
 That way, you can be quickly contacted in the event your dog goes missing and the chip is scanned.
 If you move, get a new phone number, or change your email address, be sure to immediately change your microchip contact information.